inmanta/inmanta-core/docs/resource_sets.rst

     :language: inmanta
     :caption: main.cf

-Keep in mind that each resource set contains a collection of separate resources.
+Keep in mind that each resource set contains a collection of independent resources.
 Since the router instances for other sets do not exist at compilation time, it would be impossible to enforce a router index that was based just on the id and excluded the network.
 The liability of ensuring that resource sets are consistently defined for a set of resources that is distinct (is not part of the partial compile) from other sets remains with the model developer.